 Details on State Lease and Rental Agreement Laws

-The "terms" of a lease or a rental agreement with the owner of the property outlining the terms of the agreement.
-The difference between rentals and leases is that the terms of leases are generally for at least one year, though lease payments are usually paid by the month.
-Terms for rentals are generally month-to-month, although they are occasionally paid on a weekly term.
+The "terms" of a lease or rental refer to how often the renter pays rent (weekly, monthly?) and how long the tenant is responsible for the paying rent.
+There is an important legal difference between rentals and leases.
+The terms of leases are generally for at least one year, though lease payments are usually paid by the month.
+Meanwhile, terms for rentals are generally month-to-month, although they are occasionally week-to-week.
 Virtually all states recognize that at the end of a lease, the term converts to a month-to-month rental unless a new lease is signed and the landlord continues to accept monthly payments.

 In Missouri, for example, any tenancy that is not made in writing and signed by both parties is presumed to be month-to-month, verbal agreements notwithstanding.
 In Florida, however, payment of rent after the initial lease has expired is not considered an automatic renewal of terms.
 But in Pennsylvania, holdovers (tenancies that extend beyond the end of the lease) are presumed to have the same terms as the original lease.

 Most states have statutory limits on the amount of security deposit a landlord may require from a tenant, as well as deadlines for returning deposits at the end of a lease.
 Usually, these limits on deposit amounts are based on the amount of rent.
 Iowa, for instance, limits deposits to twice the amount of rent).
 But not all states limit security deposit amounts, including Illinois and Texas.

 Deadlines for returning security deposits, minus any deductions for repairs or cleaning, range from two weeks (Arizona, Nebraska) to 45 days (Virginia, Indiana).
 Some states don't have deadlines, including Tennessee and West Virginia.